TL;DR

 Waiver of Premium

 This is an invaluable and often inexpensive add-on.
-If you become incapacitated and unable to work, the Waiver of Premium benefit means the insurer will cover your policy's monthly premiums for you after a set waiting period (typically 3-6 months).
-This ensures your vital cover remains in force even when you don't have an income.
+If you become incapacitated and unable to work, the Waiver of Premium benefit means the insurer may cover your policy's monthly premiums for you after a set waiting period (typically 3-6 months).
+This can help support your vital cover remains in force even when you don't have an income.

 Specialist Protection for Business Owners, Directors, and the Self-Employed